alexgaarciia/alexgaarciia/README.md

 ### 😊 About Me
 Hi, I'm Alex!
 Here's a brief overview of my background:

-- **Senior student** in **Data Science and Engineering** at Universidad Carlos III de Madrid
+- Final-year student in Data Science and Engineering at Universidad Carlos III de Madrid
-- **Researcher** at the Telematic Engineering Department, UC3M.
+- Researcher at the Telematic Engineering Department, UC3M.
-- **IT&Digital Business Partner Intern** at Repsol learning about data-driven strategies to optimize business processes.
+- IT&Digital Business Partner Intern at Repsol learning about data-driven strategies to optimize business processes.

  ### 🛠️ Languages-Frameworks-Tools